k-rankings/ila2/README.md

-A personal ranker that allows you to rank and sort your own Top 7 (tba) for Mnet's idol survival show I-LAND 2, the sequel to I-LAND.
+A personal ranker that allows you to rank and sort your own top lineup for Mnet's idol survival show I-LAND 2, the sequel to I-LAND.
 It currently has functionality for adding and removing trainees on the table through click, sorting them on the ranking itself through drag & drop, and activating filters that show which contestants have been eliminated or currently hold a Top 7 (tba) position.
 It is also possible to save a link of your current ranking to revisit it as the episodes progress.

 ![Screenshot](screenshot.png)